 Cloud Pricing Options: In the cloud, one size doesn’t fit all

 Oh, and I announced “one more thing” onstage today: a new Cloud Pricing Option for our customers looking to monitor workloads in the cloud.
 Today’s cloud-based infrastructures are dynamic in both duration and size.
 Instances are spun up quickly to support planned (or unplanned) spikes in traffic, and then—poof!—they’re gone when the demand eases.
-For example, MLBAM ramps up virtual servers in AWS during game times, and then spins them back down when the game ends.
-Similarly, not all instances are the same size.
-Some apps demand big memory and compute power, while others don’t.
+Not all instances are the same size, and some apps demand big memory and compute power while others don’t.
 Bottom line: In the cloud, one size doesn’t fit all!

 So, we saw an opportunity to create a new pricing option to help our customers expand their monitoring across different environments.
 Announced today, our new Cloud Pricing Option for New Relic APM is designed to be fair, simple, and transparent.
 We want to make sure that what we charge our customers is aligned with how you’re used to buying from public cloud vendors.